oconnor663/jacko.io/posts/async_io.md

 Previously we did that inside a closure, and here we do it inside an `async` block, which works like an anonymous `async fn` that takes no arguments.

-Hopefully that works.
-Now we need to translate the client so we can test it.
+Hopefully that works, but we need to translate the client before we can test it.

 We just did async writes, so let's do async reads.
-The counterpart of `Write::write_all` is [`Read::read_to_end`], but that's not quite what we want.
-We're supposed print output as soon as it arrives, rather than collecting it all in a `Vec` and printing it at the end.
+The counterpart of `Write::write_all` is [`Read::read_to_end`], but that's not quite what we want here.
+We want to print output as soon as it arrives, rather than collecting it in a `Vec` and printing it all at the end.
 Let's keep things short again and hardcode the printing.
-We'll call our function `print_all`:[^copy]
+We'll call it `print_all`:[^copy]

 [`Read::read_to_end`]: https://doc.rust-lang.org/std/io/trait.Read.html#method.read_to_end